Florida will have the first auction of a real estate NFT in the United States

 Alessandra explained to the Tampa Bay Times on Friday that owning the property rights to this NFT would allow homeowners to sell a home as quickly as a transaction on the popular mobile money transfer app Venmo.

-With this new modality, by which the owners of the NFT will have a new way of proving ownership of a home, a circle created by the increasingly common use of cryptocurrencies in real estate operations or to take out a mortgage is closed.
+With this new modality, by which the owners of the NFT will have a new way to prove ownership of a home, a circle created by the increasingly common use of cryptocurrencies in real estate operations or to take out a mortgage is closed.

 Recently, an operation to purchase a luxury apartment in the heart of Miami, in the southeast of the state, was revealed for 7 million “USD Coin”, a type of cryptocurrency known as “stable” and which is guaranteed a value equivalent to the dollar. .